cnxtech/csharp-bandwidth/README.md

 ## Providing feedback

 Please open an [issue](https://github.com/Bandwidth/csharp-bandwidth/issues) on this repository and we'll take a look.
-Thansk!
+Thanks!